• Skip to primary navigation

 STEP 4

-Spreading the custard in a large pan will help it cool much faster than in a bowl.
+Then, pour the hot custard in a large, shallow sheet pan and cover immediately with plastic wrap.
+This will help it cool much faster than in a bowl.
 Mine took a little over an hour to cool.

 Part 4 - Make the whipped cream